-If you are not using social media as part of your sales process, then I invite you to consider the following statistic: 73% of sales people who use social media outperform those who don’t ( See research by A Sales Guy Consulting) .
+If you are not using social media as part of your sales process, then I invite you to consider the following statistic: 78% of sales people who use social media outperform those who don’t ( See research in Forbes.)
 This shows the amazing business opportunities social media presents if used correctly.

 LinkedIn is the social network for professionals.
-Not only does it boast over 300 million users, but all of LinkedIn’s users are business professionals.
+Not only does it boast over 575 million users worldwide, but 40% access LinkedIn on a daily basis.
+Most importantly, LinkedIn has a pure business focus.
 If you aren’t using LinkedIn for sales, you can be sure that one of your competitors will be!

 Due to its professional nature and abundance of users, I believe LinkedIn is the no.1 social network you should be using for B2B sales.

-My favourite way of using LinkedIn to find prospects is the advanced search function.
-Advanced search allows you to be proactive and targeted in your approach and this leads to better results in your calling campaign.
+A great starting point to find prospects is the search function.
+The search function enables you to filter your criteria quite specifically which allows you to be proactive and targeted in your approach and this leads to better results in your calling campaign.

 You can search by specific criteria and generate prospect lists.
-The search criteria include location, industry, name, past and current company, school and keyword queries.
-LinkedIn premium even allows you to search by years of experience, interests, groups and seniority!
+The search criteria include location, industry, name, past and current company, industries, school and contact interests.
+All of this search functionality is available in the free version of LinkedIn

 This gives you the ability to become highly targeted with your research.
 The closer the match between the search you make and the profile of your customer the higher your chance of converting.